 Administrative removal proceedings can be more complex than the other two types of DHS removal.
 You should be given some fair opportunity to be represented by counsel.

-As with reinstatements of removal, if you fear returning to your home country because of persecution or torture, you may be able to avoid an administrative removal by obtaining a “reasonable fear” interview with a DHS asylum officer.
+As with reinstatements of removal, if you fear returning to your home country because of persecution or torture, you might be able to avoid an administrative removal by obtaining a “reasonable fear” interview with a DHS asylum officer.

 You should be able to challenge any reinstatement of removal, expedited removal, or administrative removal issued against you by filing (within 30 days of DHS’s decision to remove you) a petition for review in federal court (not immigration court).
-However, your grounds and chances of success may depend on the state or “jurisdiction” where you live.
+However, your grounds and chances of success could depend on the state or “jurisdiction” where you live.

 As in any immigration proceeding, if you can prove that your case is one of mistaken status somehow (perhaps you are a U.S. citizen), then you should definitely obtain relief.